 Creating an About Page for Your Personal Blog

 It’s easy to create a page in WordPress.
-Just go to Pages → Add New, and the WordPress block editor will open up for you, with a blank page ready.
-Your blog’s about page is going to be especially important as you grow into becoming a personal blogger.
+Just go to Pages → Add New, and the WordPress block editor will open up for you with a blank page ready.
+Your blog’s about page will be especially important as you become a personal blogger.

 On your personal blog’s about page, you might want to include some details about:

-Once you’re happy with your about page, you can go ahead and click the Publish button over on the right hand side.
+Once you’re happy with your About page, you can go ahead and click the Publish button on the right-hand side.

-As your blog grows over time, you might also add a “Start Here” page where you link to some of your best posts.
-You could also create a “Recommendations” page to share links to some of your favorite resources, products, or services with your readers.
+As your blog grows, you might add a “Start Here” page where you link to some of your best posts.
+You could also create a “Recommendations” page to share links to your favorite resources, products, or services with your readers.
 (This is also a great opportunity to try out affiliate marketing.)

 Should You Monetize Your Personal Blog?